stefano-marchesin/TREC_PM_qreforms/README.md

-### An Analysis of Query Reformulation Techniques for Precision Medicine
+### Knowledge-Enhanced Query Reformulations

-Runs used to perform experiments and analyses for the paper
+Runs used to perform experiments and analyses for different studies conducted on TREC PM 2017-2019 Tracks.
+Each folder within `runs' represents a different study or analysis, and has been published in one of the publications reported below.
+If you use the runs of this repository, please cite the corresponding publication(s).
-``An Analysis of Query Reformulation Techniques for Precision Medicine``
-by M. Agosti, G.M.
-Di Nunzio, and S. Marchesin

-If you use data contained in this repository please cite:
-@inproceedings{agosti2019analysis,
+## References
+1. Preliminary study: Maristella Agosti, Giorgio Maria Di Nunzio, and Stefano Marchesin.
+2018.
+The University of Padua IMS Research Group at TREC 2018 Precision Medicine Track.
+Proceedings of the 27th Text REtrieval Conference (TREC 2018), pp. 1-10.
-   title={An Analysis of Query Reformulation Techniques for Precision Medicine},
-   author={Agosti, Maristella and Di Nunzio, Giorgio Maria and Marchesin, Stefano},
-   booktitle={Proceedings of the 42nd International ACM SIGIR Conference on Research and Development in Information Retrieval},
+2. In-depth analysis: Maristella Agosti, Giorgio Maria Di Nunzio, and Stefano Marchesin.
+2019.
+An Analysis of Query Reformulation Techniques for Precision Medicine.
+Proceedings of the 42nd International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2019), pp. 973-976.
-   pages={973--976},
-   year={2019},
-   organization={ACM}
-}
+3. Validation study: Giorgio Maria Di Nunzio, Stefano Marchesin, and Maristella Agosti.
+2019.
+Exploring how to Combine Query Reformulations for Precision Medicine.
+Proceedings of the 28th Text REtrieval Conference (TREC 2019), pp. 1-14.
+4. Post Analysis: Maristella Agosti, Giorgio Maria Di Nunzio, and Stefano Marchesin.
+2020.
+A PostAnalysis of Query Reformulation Methods for Clinical Trials Retrieval.
+Proceedings of the 28th Italian Symposium on Advanced Database Systems (SEBD 2020), pp. 152-159.